How to get subsidized

 - $10k monthly cap

-- Supports Zelle connected to high-yield savings account
+- Supports Zelle connected to a decently high-yield savings account

 Bank of America